 Archaeological Museum of Naples - Farnese Collection: Farnese Atlas which most likely embellished one of the libraries

 The Forum was designed by Apollodorus of Damascus, a military engineer, who levelled Velia, a hill between the Quirinal and the Capitol, to the ground to make room for the Forum.
-He was the favourite architect of the Emperor for whom he designed new baths in Rome, a triumphal arch at Ancona, improvements to Via Appia at Terracina and a stone bridge on the River Danube.
+He was the favourite architect of the Emperor for whom he designed new baths in Rome, triumphal arches at Ancona and Benevento, improvements to Via Appia at Terracina and a stone bridge on the River Danube.

 The Forum was already in a state of abandonment at the beginning of the IVth century because some statues and reliefs were removed from there to embellish Arco di Costantino.

 The griffin is a mythological creature part eagle part lion.
 It was regarded as a guardian of treasures and it was associated with Apollo.
 The Great Temple to that god at Didyma was decorated with a frieze similar to that at Basilica Ulpia.
 The same motif was utilized in 141 for Tempio di Antonino e Faustina.
-Because that temple did not fall and the frieze was very visible it was copied by many Renaissance artists who eventually used it in their works.
+Because that temple did not fall and the frieze was very visible it was copied by many Renaissance artists who eventually used it in their works, e.g. at Palazzo Simonetti.

 Exhibits at Mercati di Traiano from Basilica Ulpia: (left) statue of a Roman general, most likely Emperor Trajan, with the same griffin decoration as in the frieze (see a very similar statue in the Museum of Pergamum - it opens in another window); (right) a Dacian prisoner